intel/terraform-intel-ibm-vm/README.md

 ## IBM VPC Compute Instance
 This module provides the functionality to ensure that you are utilizing Intel's latest generation processor in the creation of a virtual machine in IBM Cloud in a VPC.

+This Optimized Cloud Module leverages Intel's 4th Generation Intel® Xeon® Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
+This is IBM's 3rd generation profile labeled with the bx3d, cx3d, andmx3d prefixes.
+These are available in the Dallas, London, and Frankfurt regions as of 3/18/2024.
+See https://cloud.ibm.com/docs/vpc?topic=vpc-profiles&interface=ui for availability updates.

 ## Performance Data

 #### Find all the information below plus even more by navigating our full library